coolbeans201/GreatTechBlogPosts/README.md

 [Proactive monitoring: The why, what and how](https://medium.com/mcdonalds-technical-blog/proactive-monitoring-the-why-what-and-how-c280b117a835) - Proactive monitoring helps prevent bigger incidents from ever arising.
 It's the best way to pull off proper monitoring.

+### Netflix

+[Navigating the Netflix Data Deluge: The Imperative of Effective Data Management](https://medium.com/@netflixtechblog/navigating-the-netflix-data-deluge-the-imperative-of-effective-data-management-e39af70f81f7) - A great post on how Netflix manages storage costs at scale

 ### New York Times

 [Congrats, You’re On Call!
 Now What?](https://open.nytimes.com/congrats-youre-on-call-now-what-8d36c5ad60aa) - How to effectively handle an on-call rotation